Aural Care Service

 “The procedure was fine, carried our very professionally with great care and consideration.”

 “I have no hesitation in recommending the treatment to anyone.
-My hearing does seem so much better now.
 A first class, great value, service.”

 “Microsuction is much cleaner, not as messy as the syringe.
 It was a very straightforward procedure and my hearing has improved.”